-(y) Going concern
+(y) Going Concern

 These financial statements have been prepared on the basis of going concern, which contemplates the continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
-During the financial year ended 30 June 2016, the Group has generated a loss for the period of \$7,778,015 (2015: \$7,107,497) and the Group has used cash in operations of \$7,938,557 (2015: \$6,407,436).
+During the financial year ended 30 June 2017, the Group has generated a loss for the period of \$11,511,024 (2016: \$7,778,015) and the Group has used cash in operations of \$8,557,524 (2016: \$7,938,557).

-On 11 July 2016 the Company completed a placement of 100,164,831 fully paid ordinary shares at a price of \$0.09 raising \$9,014,835, of which \$480,962 has been recognised as capital raising expenses.
-The Group also benefits from monthly cash inflows from the BARDA (Biomedical Advanced Research and Development Authority) contract that was awarded to the Company on 29 September 2015 (FY16 BARDA cash received was \$2,424,357 beginning in Q3).
+On 11 July 2016 the Company completed a placement of 100,164,831 fully paid ordinary shares at a price of \$0.09 per share raising \$9,048,102, of which \$506,452 has been recognized as capital raising expenses.
+The Group also benefits from monthly cash inflows from the BARDA (Biomedical Advanced Research and Development Authority) contract that was awarded to the Company on 29 September 2015.
 These monthly payments from BARDA offset the costs from various activities towards the FDA regulatory approval process in the US.
 Another anticipated source of capital for the Company is the potential triggering of the BARDA contract line item covering the initial purchase, storage, and delivery of ReCell devices in the amount of US\$7,594,620 (~A\$10m).

 The Group is a development stage biotechnology company and as such expects to be utilizing cash reserves until its research activities are globally commercialized.
 The Group has historically funded its research activities through raising capital by issuing securities in the Company, it is expected that similar funding will be obtained to provide working capital as and when required.
-If the Group is unable to raise capital in the future, the Group may need to curtail expenditure by scaling back certain research and development programs.
+If the Group is unable to raise capital in the future, the Group may need to curtail expenditures by scaling back certain research and development programs.

-As a result of the above, the directors are satisfied that there is sufficient working capital to support the committed research and commercialisation activities over the coming 12 months and the Group has the ability to realize its assets and pay its liabilities and commitments in the normal course of business.
+As a result of the above, the directors are satisfied that there is sufficient working capital to support the committed research and commercialization activities over the next 12 months and the Group has the ability to realize its assets and pay its liabilities and commitments in the normal course of business.
 Accordingly, the directors have prepared the financial report on a going concern basis.